The Diamond Model Theory: Shaping The Future Of National Competitiveness

 3. Related and Supporting Industries: The presence or absence of supplier industries and related industries that are internationally competitive.
 Successful industries tend to be clustered geographically and benefit from robust, efficient, and innovative input providers.

-4. Firm Strategy, Structure, and Rivalry: How companies are created, organized, and managed, as well as the nature of domestic rivalry.
+4. Firm Strategy, Structure, and Rivalry: How companies are created, organised, and managed, as well as the nature of domestic rivalry.
 High levels of competition between firms within the nation can spur increases in efficiency and innovation.

 Why Is the Diamond Model Theory Important in Economics?